 But Jimmy isn’t just a pretty face.
 Aside from completing a business degree and an Executive Management course, Jimmy has moved into the corporate world as a Director with Touchstone Executive Search and as Product Development Manager at X-Blades.
 Jimmy was also elected to the AFLPA board during his AFL career which he thoroughly enjoyed.

 In 2016, Jimmy proudly launched his FaceUpToDV campaign in support of the Luke Batty Foundation and Bethany.
-His violent childhood fueled his desire to stop domestic abuse and for the entire 2016 AFL season he grew his hair and beard to raise awareness and over $160,000 for the two organisations.
+His violent childhood fueled his desire to help stop domestic abuse and for the entire 2016 AFL season he grew his hair and beard to raise awareness and over $160,000 for the two organisations.
 Beyond this, he is a passionate ambassador for children’s charities The Alannah & Madeleine Foundation, Challenge-Kids with Cancer and Cottage by the Sea.

-Jimmy is married to wife Nadia and in November 2015 they welcomed baby Aston James to the Bartel family.
+Jimmy is married to wife Nadia and in November 2015 they welcomed Aston James to the Bartel family.
 Beyond his love for footy, Jimmy enjoys travelling and is a keen fan of American sports and golf.

 2007, 2009, 2011 AFL Premierships